 Someone said to me early on in our process, “adoption isn’t for the faint of heart”.

-The Merriam-Webster online dictionary has the following definitions:
+The Merriam-Webster online dictionary has the following definitions for “faint of heart”.

 It didn’t really hit me how powerful that statement was until I went through it.
 Now I can confidently say, it is true!
 Adoption of older children is not for the faint of heart.
 Adoption is HARD STUFF!
 You absolutely cannot lack courage, spirit, strength, or vigor.
 You cannot become weak.
 You have to be strong.
 You have to be brave.
 You have to ask the Holy Spirit to provide you with everything you need.
-I can promise you right now that if you complete an adoption process, you WILL go through some hard times.
-You WILL sometimes feel like giving up.
-Some days you will be wading through CRAP.
-Yet, remember what the best fertilizer out there is?
-Manure…crap.
-It stinks.
-It’s yucky.
-But you know what?
-It grows some BEAUTIFUL flowers!
+I can promise you right now that if you complete an adoption process, you will most likely go through some hard times.
+You may even sometimes feel like giving up.

-Adoption of older children is similiar.
-It always begins with loss, the worst kind of loss there is, the loss of parents.
-Not only is there this trauma of losing one’s parents, but usually these children have suffered many other types of abuses and traumas .
-You are going to wade through the crap.
+Adoption of older children always begins with loss, the worst kind of loss there is, the loss of parents.
+Not only is there this trauma of losing one’s parents, but usually there have been other types of abuses and traumas as well.
+You are going to wade through the brokenness.
 It is going to stink.
-It’s going to be dirty.
 It’s messy.
 BUT – if you aren’t faint of heart, if you are strong and courageous, you will reap a harvest of the most beautiful flowers imaginable by the grace of God.
-A child is redeemed- a family is restored – just as we are invited and adopted as children of God into His family (despite all the crap we have dealt with in our own lives).
+A child is redeemed- a family is restored – just as we are invited and adopted as children of God into His family (despite all the brokenness we have dealt with in our own lives).

 Not some things, but ALL things.

 Rest in this promise today, my friend.
 No matter what you are facing, don’t lose heart.
 Don’t lose hope.
 Cling to His promise to work it for good.
 You may not realize it at the moment.
 You may not realize it until years later.
 You may not even realize it this side of Heaven.
 But you can trust His promises.
-He is faithful.
-He is good.
-He wants the best for you in the end.
+He is faithful, He is good, and He wants the best for you in the end.